cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   Applications whose security requires a random oracle MUST use a suite for which RO == True.

-In addition, the mapping f may require additional parameters Z, rational\_map, and/or iso\_map.
+In addition, the mapping f may require additional parameters Z, rational\_map, M, E', and/or iso\_map.
 These are specified when applicable.

 The below table lists the curves for which suites are defined and